Enigmatic-Smile/docs/cards/README.md

 ## Add Card with API

 To add a card using the API, you must be PCI Compliant.
-Contact us at developer@fidel.uk for more information.
+Contact us at devrel@fidel.uk for more information.

 ### Card Linking in Test

 #### API Playground
 To test adding cards to a program, go to the [**API Playground**](https://dashboard.fidel.uk/playground), and choose **Add Card** from the left menu endpoints.
 The method is set to POST and the endpoint to **_/cards_**.
 When you choose the program that you would like to connect the card to from the dropdown, the POST url will change to show the program ID.
 In the edit field of the playground is the JSON object that will be used to add the card.
 To add a card, use one of the available testing card numbers displayed below, an expiry date in the future, and the three letter `countryCode`.
 You must set `termsOfUse` to `true` to define that the user agreed to the terms of use and opt-in.

 <div class="info-box">
     <small>Important note</small><br/>
     To use the <strong>Create Card</strong> endpoint, you must use the test public key.
 Using the <strong>Create Card</strong> API endpoint on live environment requires your company to be PCI Compliant.
-If you want to use the API instead of the SDKs, please contact us at developer@fidel.uk.
+If you want to use the API instead of the SDKs, please contact us at devrel@fidel.uk.
 </div>

 ![Create card](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/create-card.png "Create card")